-This wonderful restaurant is always on our “must do” when we are at Walt Disney World and for good reason – Boma is ranked by most people to be the very best buffet in all of Walt Disney World!
+This wonderful restaurant is always on our “must do” when we are at Walt Disney World and for good reason!
+Boma is ranked by most people to be the very best buffet restaurant in all of Walt Disney World!
 Because of that, reservations are a must!

-If your family has finicky eaters and you are worried about them not having an adventurous pallet, fear not!
-Boma has many different food offerings (even a kids menu that has mac and cheese and meatballs).
+Personally Boma Flavors of Africa is one of our favorite restaurants because of the food.
+If your family has picky eaters and you are worried about them not having an adventurous pallet, fear not!
+The Boma buffet has many different food offerings (even a kids menu that has mac and cheese and meatballs).

 How much does it cost to eat at Boma?

 If you are on the Disney Dining Plan you will be happy to know that Boma is only one credit for the meal.
 If you are not on the dining plan as of this writing the prices are:

 Breakfast buffet is served from 7:30am – 11:00am and costs $30.00 for adults.
 Child $17.00

 Dinner buffet is served from 4:30pm – 9:30pm and costs $49.00 for adults.
 Child $29.00

 One of our favorite parts about Boma is that this Disney buffet has a mix of African food and traditional American food.
 There’s enough options for even the most picky of eaters but also tons of opportunities for adventurous eaters to try something new!
 There’s vibrant flavors from over 50 African countries to try!

 The buffet is set up in five sections which each buffet line has a different menu option.
 These options are: salads (with toppings like Sag Dahl buttermilk dressing, kalamata olives, cucumber, feta cheese, tomatoes and more), soups (their soups are our favorite!), breads and dips, carved and rotisserie meats, and desserts.